How do I start the progestin-only pill?

 - Remember to take the pill at the same time every day (tip: set a daily alarm on your phone to remind you.)

-- If you are late taking a pill (“late” is 3 hours or more after your usual time), take the missed pill right away (even if that means you take 2 pills in one day), and use a backup method (like condoms) until you have been back on the pill at your regular time for 48 hours.
+- If you are taking the POPs that contain the hormone norethindrone, taking a pill “late” means taking a pill 3 hours or more after your usual time.
+Take the missed pill right away (even if that means you take 2 pills in one day), and use a backup method (like condoms) until you have been back on the pill at your regular time for 48 hours.

 More information visit our How do I start my birth control FAQ.